reshalfahsi/reshalfahsi.github.io/software.md

 <img src="https://raw.githubusercontent.com/reshalfahsi/anchor-free-object-detection/master/assets/qualitative_result.png" width="1200">

-A car (left), three sheep (middle), a person and a bicycle (right) are detected.
+A person, a motorbike (left), a bird (middle), and two TV monitors (right) are detected.
 </div>

 Anchor boxes have been the prevalent way to generate candidates for the ground truth bounding boxes in the object detection problem.
 Yet, this approach is such a hassle and downright confusing.
 This tutorial leverages an object detection method named [FastestDet](https://github.com/dog-qiuqiu/FastestDet) that is lightweight and anchor-free. ``PASCAL VOC 2007 and 2012`` datasets are utilized to evaluate the model's capability.
-Here, the train and validation set of both datasets is used for the train, validation, and test set in this tutorial with a ratio of ``81:9:10``.
+Here, the train and validation sets of ``PASCAL VOC 2012`` are used for the train, validation, and test set in this tutorial with a ratio of ``81:9:10``.
 Eventually, the inference set (the test set of ``PASCAL VOC 2007``) is used to see the qualitative performance of the model.
 This project's source code is hosted on [GitHub](https://github.com/reshalfahsi/anchor-free-object-detection).